merantix-momentum/squirrel-core/README.md

 ```

 Please refer to the [installation](https://squirrel-core.readthedocs.io/en/latest/getting_started/installation.html)
-section of thedocumentation for a complete list of supported dependencies.
+section of the documentation for a complete list of supported dependencies.

-# Documentation
+## Documentation

 Read our documentation at [ReadTheDocs](https://squirrel-core.readthedocs.io/en/latest)

-# Example Notebooks
+## Squirrel Datasets

+[Squirrel-datasets-core](https://github.com/merantix-momentum/squirrel-datasets-core) is an accompanying Python package that does three things.
+1. It extends the Squirrel platform for data transform, access, and discovery through custom drivers for public datasets.
+2. It also allows you to tap into the vast amounts of open-source datasets from [Huggingface](https://huggingface.co/), [Activeloop Hub](https://www.activeloop.ai/) and [Torchvision](https://pytorch.org/vision/stable/datasets.html), and you'll get all of Squirrel's functionality on top!
-Check out the [Squirrel-datasets repository](https://github.com/merantix-momentum/squirrel-datasets-core/tree/main/examples) for open source and community-contributed tutorial and example notebooks of using Squirrel.
+3. It provides open-source and community-contributed [tutorials and example notebooks](https://github.com/merantix-momentum/squirrel-datasets-core/tree/main/examples) for using Squirrel.

-# Contributing
+## Contributing
 Squirrel is open source and community contributions are welcome!

 Check out the [contribution guide](https://squirrel-core.readthedocs.io/en/latest/developer/contribute.html) to learn how to get involved.

-# The humans behind Squirrel
+## The Humans behind Squirrel
 We are [Merantix Momentum](https://merantix-momentum.com/), a team of ~30 machine learning engineers, developing machine learning solutions for industry and research.
 Each project comes with its own challenges, data types and learnings, but one issue we always faced was scalable data loading, transforming and sharing.
 We were looking for a solution that would allow us to load the data in a fast and cost-efficient way, while keeping the flexibility to work with any possible dataset and integrate with any API.
 That's why we build Squirrel – and we hope you'll find it as useful as we do!
 By the way, [we are hiring](https://merantix-momentum.com/about#jobs)!

-# Citation
+## Citation

 If you use Squirrel in your research, please cite it using:
 ```bibtex